-The Tax Cuts and Jobs Act ("TCJA") resulted in significant changes to the treatment of research and developmental expenditures under Section 174.
-For tax years beginning after December 31, 2021, taxpayers are required to capitalize and amortize all research and development expenditures that are paid or incurred in connection with their trade or business.
-Specifically, costs for U.S.-based research and development activities must be amortized over five years and costs for foreign research and development activities must be amortized over five years and costs for foreign research and development activities must be amortized over 15 years, both using a midyear convention.
-During the year ended December 31, 2022, the Company capitalized \$37,873 million of research and development expenses.
+The Tax Cuts and Jobs Act ("TCJA") resulted in significant changes to the treatment of R&D expenditures under Section 174.
+For tax years beginning after December 31, 2021, taxpayers are required to capitalize and amortize all R&D expenditures that are paid or incurred in connection with their trade or business.
+Specifically, costs for U.S.-based R&D activities must be amortized over five years and costs for foreign R&D activities must be amortized over 15 years, both using a midyear convention.
+During the year ended December 31, 2023, the Company capitalized \$41,838 of R&D expenses.

 The Company follows the authoritative guidance on accounting for and disclosure of uncertainty in tax positions, which requires the Company to determine whether a tax position of the Company is more likely than not to be sustained upon examination, including resolution of any related appeals of litigation processes, based on the technical merits of the position.
 For tax positions meeting the more likely than not threshold, the tax amount recognized in the financial statements is reduced by the largest benefit that has a greater than 50% likelihood of being realized upon the ultimate settlement with the relevant taxing authority.
-As of December 31, 2022 the Company has not recorded any uncertain tax positions.
+As of December 31, 2023, the Company has not recorded any uncertain tax positions.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending tax examinations.
-The earliest tax years that may be subject to examination by jurisdiction are 2019 for both federal and state purposes.
+The earliest tax years that may be subject to examination by jurisdiction are 2020 for both federal and state purposes.
 The Company's policy is to record interest and penalties related to income taxes as part of the tax provision.
-There were no interest and penalties pertaining to uncertain tax positions for the years ended December 31, 2022 or 2021.
+There were no interest and penalties pertaining to uncertain tax positions for the years ended December 31, 2023 or 2022.